RavSS/HAVK/TASKLIST.md

   options i.e. the display resolution.
 - Handle the CPU exceptions which currently aren't handled by the tasking functionality, as they occasionally are raised by tasks due to errors.
+- Come up with a way to make IPC interfaces cleaner from a programming perspective.
+I have been implementing them on an ad hoc basis.
+- Clean up the entire operating system runtime overall, as I have been rushing it in comparison to the care I have been taking with the kernel.